 Cheap paper (cellulose based pleated filters) and all melt-blowns and string wound filters have fiber migration.
 The more expensive Polyester or Polypropylene pleated cartridges have much less, but you are paying for that as well.
-Cellulose based media breaks down more rapidly in chlorinated and salt-water pool and spas.
+Cellulose based media (cheap pleats) breaks down more rapidly in chlorinated and salt-water pool and spas.

 - FilterBalls are very large when compared to sand particles.
 It seems it would be easy for unfiltered water to bypass and go around the FilterBalls as they begin to load with particulates.

 Bypass occurs in string-wounds and sand filters, the industry term is called channeling.
-Sand in hydrophilic, which in simple terms means attracts water, which is why sand is so heavy when wet.
+Sand is hydrophilic, which in simple terms means attracts water, this is why sand is so heavy when wet.
 It absorbs water and the frictional forces on the surface of the sand particles are what wear it smooth and cause the high differential pressure you see when the pump is running.
 FilterBalls do not have that problem because we are hydrophobic.
 Which simply defined means “repels water”.
 Water always chooses the path of least resistance.
-Unlike sand that has a propensity to channel or bypass, FilterBalls provide multitudes of paths of low resistance trapping particles that are suspended and removing them, allowing the clean water to exit out the lower manifolds.
+Unlike sand that has a propensity to channel or bypass, FilterBalls provide multitudes of (torturous) paths of low resistance trapping particles that are suspended and removing them, allowing the clean water to exit out the lower lateral manifolds.

-It is worth mentioning that water flows through the FilterBalls, the agitation or movement of the water does have the affect of nestling the FilterBalls together forming a rather tight batting of media.
+It is worth mentioning that water flows through the FilterBalls, the agitation or movement of the water does have the effect of nestling the FilterBalls together forming a rather tight batting of media.
 Only the backwashing or reverse agitation breaks them apart again causing the trapped dirt particles to be washed out to drain.